Mission & Vision

 Board of Directors

 She operates a small native plant nursery and leads plant hikes for BLM, FOLC, Sanctuary Forest and the Southern Humboldt Community Park.
-Cheryl has served as FOLC President since 2012 and has been a board member since 2010.
+Cheryl served as FOLC President from 2012 through 2022, and is currently the Board VP & Treasurer.
+She has been a Board member since 2010.

 ...the coastal mountains to the High Sierra where he developed an interest in the natural histories of the regions.
 Carl is a long time participant in local music and theater and has worked a variety of outdoor jobs.
 Carl says” Being on the board allows me to expand my knowledge and skills regarding the amazing and always profound Lost Coast”.